antisrdy/axadatachallenge/README.md

 # AXA Data Challenge
 This challenge aimed at developping models for an inbound call forecasting system.
+More precisely, the idea was to predict the number of calls for 26 different call centers.

 Our methodology allowed us to score .39 on the public leaderboard.